juho-lee/nrmm.cpp/README.md

   * nrmm data output bm nrm init 2 num_sm depth et_thres
     * num_sm for the parameter G and depth for the parameter D in the paper

-Run sample_script.bat and display_results.m to produce results for toy dataset
+Demo: after building in Relase mode, put sample_script.bat in Relase folder and run to produce results for toy dataset.
+To see log-likelihood traces, run display_results.m in results folder.

 The nips data was accquired from https://archive.ics.uci.edu/ml/datasets/Bag+of+Words.